+- What MVPA is

-- How they acquire it organised and non-organised
+- How they acquire it organised and non-organised 0

 - How much they need each week

 - The personal benefits of MVPA

 It is important to note that effectively increasing MVPA for both children and adult sport and physical activity does not necessarily require a major increase in time spent in physical activity.
-It has more to do with maximising the existing time and opportunities to incorporate MVPA into current structures and programs.
+Creative solutions can be developed to incorporate MVPA efficiently and seamlessly into available physical activity time to maximise learning, skills, enjoyment and MVPA duration.